 Dr. Lapan has been a Cardiologist for more than 40 years in the Old Pueblo.
 He was a founder of Tucson’s largest cardiology group, Pima Heart.
 He has also served as a hospital administrator.
 He currently works a small cardiology clinic while working on the family's real estate ventures.

 As one of the founders of the Lapan Sunshine Foundation, he has served on the board of the Foundation since its inception and oversees the management of the Foundation's endowment and yearly budget.
 He takes an active leadership role in the development of the Foundation's programs and mission.
-He visits the Lapan College Club (LCC) on a weekly basis to interact with the students and to keep his finger on the pulse of the programs.
+He visits the Lapan College & Career Club (LCC) on a weekly basis to interact with the students and to keep his finger on the pulse of the programs.
 In addition to LCC, the family supports various world charities, helps outstanding students with graduate and postgraduate scholarships, and supports NCAA athletic programs.